 The bridge deck can be fabricated at an off-site location in a number of smaller segments.
 The size of the segments would be limited by transport methods and equipment available to hoist the segments into place.
-Once fabricated, the segments could be trial assembled on the ground, either on-site or at a nearby yard.
+Once fabricated, the segments could be trial-assembled on the ground, either on-site or at a nearby yard.
+As discussed, the contractor will be responsible to assure the use of an on-site location will not interfere with construction of the plaza facilities, subject to the requirements of the contract documents.